-State of the Construction Industry: August 2019 Roundup
+Construction Industry Trends: August 2019 Roundup

 As the days begin to grow shorter, there are quite a few construction-related stories we’re following from a busy summer.
 Prosperity and plentiful work abound in growing U.S. construction markets, even as overall growth stalls and concerns over a future recession linger.
 That hasn’t slowed technology, however, as existing and emerging technologies are being heavily relied on to streamline everything from fraud protection to the labor shortage to ambitious new construction innovations.

 Here’s a look at a few stories that grabbed our attention in August: